romshark/Go-1-2-Proposal---Immutability/README.md

 When all types are mutable by default then they need to be casted to *immutable* types before they can be used as such.
 But when *all* types are **immutable by default** then no casting is ever necessary.

+#### 3.1.3.
+Less Code
+Statistically, Most of the variables, arguments, fields, return values and methods are immutable, thus the frequent `const` qualifiers can be replaced by fewer `mut` qualifiers, which improves both readability and coding speed.
+The `mut` keyword is also shorter than `const`.

+#### 3.1.4.
+No `const` Keyword Overloading
+The need for overloading of the `const` keyword would vanish, which would improve semantic language consistency.

 ## 4. FAQ